All About Childhood Asthma: Causes, Symptoms, and Management

 Quick Answer

-Yes, childhood asthma is manageable and most children live completely normal, active lives!
-Asthma affects over 7 million children globally and typically begins before age 5.
-With proper medication and trigger avoidance, your child can play sports, sleep through the night (achhi neend), and attend school regularly without problems.
+Yes, childhood asthma is manageable and most children can live active, full lives.
+Asthma is one of the most common chronic conditions of childhood worldwide and often begins before age 5.
+With proper medication and trigger avoidance, most children can play sports, sleep through the night (achhi neend), and attend school regularly.

 Image